stefek99/wings-integration/tutorial/wings-integration-tutorial-readme.md

 * Solidity - programming language used to create smart contracts
 * [OpenZeppelin](https://github.com/OpenZeppelin/zeppelin-solidity) - collection of great smart contracts
 * [Remix IDE](https://remix.ethereum.org/) - powerful tool for creating Solidity code
+* [Metamask](https://metamask.io/) - Chrome extension allowing interfacing with smart contracts
 * [Etherscan](https://etherscan.io/) - for veryfying source code of our smart contract

 ### Inheritance
 Many programming languages support inheritance.
-It's a way of saying that `Tesla` is derived from `Vehicle` and we don't have explain explicitly that is has `Wheels`.
+It's a way of saying that `Tesla` is derived from `Car` and we don't have to explain explicitly that is has `Wheels` *(because they are derived from the base `Car` class)*.

 *(note that I didn't say `SteeringWheel` because chances are they replace with self-driving component of some futuristic joystick)*